 - raised red bumps on the skin – hives (urticaria)

 - swelling of the lips

 - digestive symptoms – cramps, stomach pain, nausea or vomiting.

-If you or a child in your care have experienced any of these symptoms after eating peanuts, tree nuts or seeds, the risk of having a severe reaction after eating that food is greater than usual.
-Ask your doctor to refer you to a clinical immunology or allergy specialist.
+If you, or someone in your care, have experienced any of these symptoms after eating peanuts, tree nuts or seeds, the risk of having a severe reaction after eating that food may be greater than usual.
+Ask your doctor to refer you to a clinical immunology/allergy specialist.

 Diagnosing an allergy can be difficult.
 If you think you or a child in your care might have an allergy, keeping a record of symptoms can help you and your doctor to understand what is causing them.

 Keep a diary that describes the symptoms, and when and where they occur.
 Your diary could include information about whether the symptoms occur: